Importance of Mock CATsakanksha

 Also Read: CAT Preparation: The Do’s and Don’ts

 How many mocks to give before the main CAT exam?

-Ideally you should give one full length mock per week from September.
+Ideally, you should give one full-length mock per week from September.
 Only giving the mock will not help, one should analyze it thoroughly before attempting the next mock.
-Remember, analyzing mocks takes time and one should plan properly for analysis of the mocks.
+Remember, analyzing mocks take time and one should plan properly for analysis of the mocks.
 In between the two main mocks, one should regularly attempt topic wise mocks to keep his concepts updated.

 Apart from CAT mocks, give mock tests for other entrance exams like NMAT, IIFT, XAT to get your maximize your score and percentile.